IbrahemSarayrah/reading-notes/Class03.md

 * we can specify the color of a border using either RGB values, hex codes or CSS color names
 * we can center any content in the `HTML` using `CSS` for example :
 > center a box using the left-margin and right-margin to auto.
-* we can use `display`y property allows you to turn an inline element into a block-level or block-level to inline
+* we can use `display` property allows you to turn an inline element into a block-level or block-level to inline

 * CSS3 has introduced the ability to create image borders and rounded borders.